 Anthropologist.
 Author.

-Cynthia J. Browne is a social-cultural anthropologist, writer, and media practitioner and currently holds a position as a Research Scholar in Dept II, directed by Dr. Etienne Benson, at the Max Planck Institute for History of Science in Berlin, Germany.
-Her research spans socio-cultural anthropology, German media studies, feminist science and technology studies (STS) and documentary practice, with a focus on the afterlives of resource extraction across differently situated bodies and landscapes.
+Cynthia J. Browne is a social-cultural anthropologist, writer, and media practitioner and currently holds a position as Research Scholar in the Department “Knowledge Systems and Collective Life,” directed by Dr. Etienne Benson, at the Max Planck Institute for History of Science in Berlin, Germany.
+There she leads a working group on the knowledge and politics of exposure.
+Her post-doctoral research spans socio-cultural anthropology, German media studies, feminist science and technology studies (STS) and documentary practice, with a focus on the afterlives of resource extraction across differently situated bodies and landscapes.

 She received her PhD in Socio-Cultural Anthropology with a secondary field in Critical Media Practice from Harvard University in 2019.